7 Simple Fixes for Leggy Seedlings: How to Help Your Plants Grow Stronger

 To fully hydrate your seedlings, place your seedling pots in a tray, fill the tray with water, and let the pots “wick up” as much moisture as they need.

-Solution #4: Give proper spacing between seedlings
+Fix #4: Give proper spacing between seedlings.

 To promote good plant health and keep seedlings from stretching for light, space them no less than an inch or two apart once they develop the first true leaves.
+Overcrowded seedlings will compete for light, and lack of proper airflow also makes them more vulnerable to pests and diseases.

-Leggy seedlings can sometimes be saved by gently brushing your fingers back and forth along the tops of the plants every day.
+Leggy seedlings can sometimes be strengthened and saved by gently brushing your fingers back and forth along the tops of the plants every day.
 This simple motion simulates an outdoor breeze and tricks the seedlings into thinking they need to grow thicker stems to hold up against windy conditions.

 Just be sure to keep an eye on your seedlings if you have a fan running, as they may be prone to drying out more quickly.